-The Dupuytren Foundation Board of Directors is uncompensated.
+The Dupuytren Research Group Board of Directors is uncompensated.
 Board members are motivated entirely by deep personal interest and commitment to the future of families affected by Dupuytren disease.

 BOARD OF DIRECTORS

-Dupuytren Foundation Executive Director Dr. Charles Eaton is a board certified hand surgeon with extensive Dupuytren experience.
-He established the Dupuytren Foundation in 2008 and serves as President and Secretary.
+Dupuytren Research Group Executive Director Dr. Charles Eaton is a board certified hand surgeon with extensive Dupuytren experience.
+He established the Dupuytren Foundation in 2008 and has served as President and Secretary through its transition to the Dupuytren Research Group.
 Dr. Eaton has Dupuytren disease.
 He closed his clinical practice in 2012.
 He serves on advisory boards of the International, British and Canadian Dupuytren societies.

 NIH Biosketch | Publications